Cataract Surgery

 Phacoemulsification (Phaco)

-A small incision in the eye is first made (using a blade through a small wound) and a special device using high-frequency ultrasound energy is used to soften and break down the cataract for easier removal.
+A small incision in the eye is first made (using a blade through a small wound), and a special device using high-frequency ultrasound energy is used to soften and break down the cataract for easier removal.
+A clear artificial lens is then placed in the eye to restore vision.

 Femtosecond Laser-assisted Cataract Surgery (FLACS)

 Most notably, no blades are used in this method.
 Popularly known as the bladeless cataract surgery in Singapore, a highly precise femtosecond laser is used to create the wound and facilitate the removal of the cataract.
-The cataract specialist then removes the cloudy lens via ultrasound.
+The cloudy lens is then also removed via ultrasound.

 Extracapsular Cataract Surgery (ECCE)